chrisglein/chrisglein.github.io/fridge-feast/rules.md

 # Goal Cards
 Alternatively you may play with the provided goal cards.
 During game setup each player is dealt one secret goal card.
 When the game ends each player reveals their goal card and scores it for points if the conditions have been met.

-**TODO: This isn’t an alternate, this is just how the game works now…**
+<mark>TODO: This isn’t an alternate, this is just how the game works now…</mark>